cxcodes12/Pedestrian_Detection/README.md

 Finally, the model is evaluated using test images containing pedestrians in different environments and positions, employing the sliding window technique along with pyramid scaling for multi-scale detection.

 Files posted:
--INRIA Person Dataset used for training and testing -the script for SVM training (svm_liniar_final_1206.m) -the main code which loads the trained SVM and run it on a new/test image (Ped_Det_RUN.m) -the Non-Maximum Suppression for sliding windows (nms.m) -personal implementation of computing HOG Features (but not used for SVM training)
+- INRIA Person Dataset used for training and testing
+- the script for SVM training (svm_liniar_final_1206.m)
+- the main code which loads the trained SVM and run it on a new/test image (Ped_Det_RUN.m)
+- the Non-Maximum Suppression for sliding windows (nms.m)
+- personal implementation of computing HOG Features (but not used for SVM training)

 The entire code is written in Matlab.